-In the Emergency Department, or if your child requires a stay in the hospital, we have educational tools available at the bedside to help you and your child gain a better understanding of the condition and how to manage it.
+We also have educational tools available to help you and your child gain a better understanding of the condition and how to manage it.
 Nemours’ KidsHealth and the GetWellNetwork have developed a 14-part series of 4- to 5-minute videos on asthma, covering topics from “What Is Asthma?” to “Asthma Triggers” to “Your Child’s Asthma Action Plan.”

 Our “hospital within a garden” setting features many places for you and your family to go for fresh air and relaxation, including a one-acre interactive sensory discovery garden or one of our rooftop gardens on the second and fourth floors.

 If your child needs medical imaging, we offer some of the area’s most advanced pediatric radiology services here on campus at Nemours

 Our team of board-certified pediatric radiologists and pediatric radiologic technologists are experts in the safe medical imaging of children of every age, even newborns.

 We have also pledged our commitment to the “Image Gently” campaign of the Alliance for Radiation Safety in Pediatric Imaging, which is increasing awareness of the opportunities to promote radiation protection in the imaging of children.